claudijo/zmq-json-rpc-client/README.md

 # ZMQ JSON-RPC Client

-JSON-RPC 2.0 client implementation using a ZeroMQ as transport mechanism.
-More precisely a `dealer` socket is used for the client, according to the [asynchronous clients / servers pattern](http://zguide.zeromq.org/page:all#The-Asynchronous-Client-Server-Pattern). of ZeroMQ.
+JSON-RPC 2.0 client implementation using a ZeroMQ socket as transport mechanism.
+More precisely a `dealer` socket is used for the client, in line with the [asynchronous clients / servers pattern](http://zguide.zeromq.org/page:all#The-Asynchronous-Client-Server-Pattern) of ZeroMQ.

 ## Installation